 “data must be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed”

-Once the purposes are defined, only data necessary to fulfill these purposes should be collected (e.g. payment card data is not necessary to provide a free service and therefore should not be collected).
+Once the purposes of processing are defined, only the personal data necessary to achieve these purposes should be collected (e.g. payment card data is not necessary to provide a free service and therefore should not be collected).

-For example, most businesses want to collect as much data as possible to perform profiling so that they can better target their customers and sell more of their products or services.
-Security services want as much information as they can get about an individual in order to prevent and/or detect any security issue.
+For example, most businesses want to collect as much data about their customers or prospects as possible in order to carry out profiling activities and better target their customers or improve their services.
+Security or recruitment services may want to collect as much information as possible to improve their recruitment process, prevent or detect any security incident/fraud etc.

-In any case, if the controller is made aware that a data is not accurate, it should not continue using it any more and delete or update it. (e.g. if a mail is returned because of a change of address, the address should not be used any more to send mail or anything else).
+In any event, if a controller is made aware that personal data is not accurate, it should no longer use it and in most circumstances it should either delete it or update it (e.g. if a mail is returned because of a change of address, the address should not be used any longer to send mail to this individual).

-Data subjects also have a right to ask for the deletion and correction of inaccurate data (see individual’s right overview here)
+Data subjects also have a right to ask for the deletion and/or correction of inaccurate data (see individual’s right overview here)

-However and unless otherwise required by law for specific kind of processing, keeping data up-to-date where necessary should not be construed as an obligation for the data controller to perform research and collect data anywhere in order to ensure its database is up-to-date.
+However and unless otherwise required by law, “keeping personal data up-to-date where necessary” should not be construed as an obligation for controllers to carry out research and collect data anywhere in order to ensure its database is up-to-date.